 While most airlines only allow one piece of luggage on board, some would allow you to bring a carry-on bag and even a personal item.
-In this section, I shall help you select the most suitable carry-on bag.
+I shall help you select the most suitable carry-on bag in this section.

 Picking a traveling bag should not be taken lightly!
-When looking for a carry-on bag, always consider the durability, size, quality, and capacity.
-With that said, here are some of our recommendations for the ultimate carry-on bags to pack the items you need for your long haul flight:
+When looking for a carry-on bag, always consider its durability, size, quality, and capacity.
+With that said, here are some of our recommendations for the ultimate carry-on bags to pack the items you need for your long-haul flight:

 My favorite thing to bring on flights is a large-capacity backpack.
 If you are someone who takes their laptop everywhere, then you will benefit from this.
 Consider it a bonus if it has lots of pockets, as it can save you money from buying pouches and organizers.

 PRO TIP: Steer clear of military-style backpacks or ones with camouflage patterns.
 Carrying these drastically increase your chances of being “randomly selected” for a search!

 If you’re not a fan of backpacks, you should consider another great alternative: a duffel bag or a rugged tote bag.
 This is great for people with weak backs because you can carry a duffel bag by hand or put it on top of your suitcase.

 Additionally, this carry-on bag is great for organizing your travel essentials.
 Unlike a backpack, its horizontal space allows you to see your things in one glance.

 A duffel bag with a shoe compartment is always a must-have for travelers.
 Many will agree that packing shoes can be tedious as it wastes lots of space and leaves no room for other essential things.
 With their compartment, this could no longer worry you!